luetkemj/jsrlt/tutorial/part2.md

 };
 ```

-Holy cow that was a lot - but we should finally be right back where we started!
+We're finally right back where we started!
 Your @ can move again!

 ---

-That was a lot to get through for the same result I know, but it'll be worth in the end.
-We have one more thing to do before we're done with part 2 of the tutorial.
+OK, that was a lot to get through for the same result I know, but it'll be worth in the end.
+We have one more thing to do before we're done with part 2.
 We need a map to walk on.
 This will be fun because we'll get to actually flex our systems a bit and use all that work we just did!